X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically

 The resulting target list was evaluated using the decision tree illustrated in \cref{fig-flowchart}.
 First, we performed a \CXO\ archival search (in mid-2020) to determine how well the selection criteria were yielding systems with an XSB peak between the BCG candidates.
 This allowed for some experimentation with the cuts.
 With the final set of cuts, there were 46 targets, with 22 in the \CXO\ archive, 17 of which were also in the \XMM\ archive.

 \htmlfig{ }

-A summary of these 22 systems is given in \cref{tab:CXO_and_XMM,tab:CXO}.
+A summary of these 22 systems is given in \cref{tab:CXO_and_XMM,tab:CXO}, with dynamical classifications assigned according to \S\ref{subsec:Classification}.
 The classification given to each system is based on both the observed X-ray morphology and published results in the literature.
-We also include the morphological parameter, $\delta$, where values of $\delta>0$ indicate a dynamically active system \citep{yuan2020dynamical,yuan2022dynamical}.
-Classifications of ``known merger" and ``relaxed" require explicit designation in the refereed literature; we do not attempt to re-interpret these prior studies.
-Systems without a definitive literature classification are divided into ``likely" and ``possible" merger or relaxed scenarios. ``Likely" mergers show disturbed X-ray and/or galaxy-density morphology together with independent supporting evidence (e.g., radio emission, lensing mass structure, or dynamical analysis). ``Possible" mergers exhibit disturbed morphology but lack corroborating multiwavelength evidence.
 Of the 22 systems in the \CXO\ archive, we find 10 previously-known mergers and 7 merger candidates.
+For the remaining 24 targets, we searched the \XMM\ archive and found five that had been previously observed, three of which are clear mergers (\cref{tab:XMM_archive}).